emmett-framework/rest/emmett_rest/openapi/assets/description.md

 ## API Reference

 The {{ =title }} is organized around REST.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+Our API has predictable resource-oriented URLs, accepts JSON-encoded or form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 ## Pagination